 For students interested in support to develop a healthier lifestyle and/or better work/life balance, Julie Collins, PTS Life Coach, offers and individualized program that after eight or more sessions, will provide a Certificate of Acknowledgment for those who have worked consistently on developing a healthier lifestyle as outlined above.
 This 8-session program will highlight the inter-relationship of these lifestyle factors and provide basic tools for improving balance and effectiveness in daily living.

 Self-Care and Wellness Assessment

 The Office of Student Counseling would like to invite you to fill out a Self-Care and Wellness Assessment and Goal-Setting Tool.
 These resources will help you assess your strengths and growth areas in four overlapping aspects of wellness.
-Printed copies of these are also available in the lobby of Scheide Hall.
+Printed copies of these are also available in the reception area of Templeton 301.

 Personal Formation Wheel

 The Personal Formation Wheel is a simple tool that helps to gauge your current level of satisfaction with a variety of life areas and think about steps you can take to make changes or increase your sense of balance.

 HeartMath® for Self-Regulation and Resilience

 The emWave technology used by HeartMath® is based on nearly two decades of research on the physiology of learning and optimal performance.
 It will help you learn techniques that induce a more “coherent” state, which increases mental clarity and emotional stability, especially in challenging situations.
 You will learn to take an active role in self-regulating stressful feelings – skills proven to be central to achieving academic and social success.